CLASSES IN THE SHOP

 Each students choose to make:

-Appalachian style 2-slat ladderback (A design I originally learned from Andy McFate, who in turn learned it from Drew Langser, both of North Carolina)
+Appalachian style 2-slat ladderback (A design I learned from Andy McFate, who learned it from Drew Langsner, both of North Carolina)

 Or

-Curtis BUchanan’s democratic Windsor chair (the ultimate project to push your drawknife skills, and your eye)
+democratic Windsor chair (A Curtis Buchanan design, developed in part to reduce the tools needed to make a Windsor chair, hence the name “democratic.”
+The ultimate project to push your drawknife skills, and your eye)

 Important: Painting, finishing and weaving will be a part of of the class for those making ladderbacks.
 I have a large variety of milk paint colors available to use if you wish.
 You must purchase and bring with you to class the shaker tape to weave your seat - 25 yards of 1” tape.
 Th resources page on my website has links to two websites with a large variety of shaker tape colors to choose form.
 For those making Windsor chairs, demonstrations and resources will be provided but you will have to paint/ finish at home due to time limitations.